 Data analyses and estimation

-Data analyses and estimation is the step in a NFMS in which the questions posed in the information needs assessment are addressed; but also, exploratory analyses is extremely useful in which the analyst “asks questions” to the data.
+Data analyses and estimation is the step in a NFMS in which the questions posed in the information needs assessment are addressed; but also, exploratory analyses is extremely useful in which the analyst analyses the data.
 The results are calculated for the defined units of reference with algorithms that are in line with the statistical design of data collection (sampling design and plot design).
 The approach to “data analyses and estimation” is, therefore, also called “estimation design”.

-Generally in forest assessment, all results of sample based national forest inventory are estimates and as such the point estimates (for example estimated mean values) shall always be accompanied by their interval estimates (or error variances): not only the target value is estimated (for example biomass per hectare) but also a measure of uncertainty of this target value (for example the estimated confidence interval of this estimated target value).
-As mentioned in chapter 4.1.3: such confidence interval does not quantify all sources of uncertainty in a national forest inventory, however in any case: it yields at least a very useful order of magnitude.
+Generally in forest assessment, all results of sample based national forest inventory are point estimates (for example estimated mean values such as biomass per hectare) that shall always be accompanied by their interval estimates (or error variances), i.e., a measure of uncertainty of the estimated value (for example the estimated confidence interval of the biomass per hectare estimate).
+As mentioned in chapter 4.1.3, such a confidence interval does not quantify all sources of uncertainty in a national forest inventory, however, in any case, it yields at least a very useful order of magnitude.

-The data analyses and estimation process needs to be carefully documented in all details and be part of the inventory report, commonly within the “methods´ chapter” of the reports.
-A transparently documented methods´ chapter is a crucial element of credibility for the whole NFMS process.
+The data analyses and estimation process need to be carefully documented in all details and their summary with all relevant details should be part of the inventory report, commonly within its “methodology chapter”.
+A transparently developed methodology chapter is a crucial element of the credibility of the whole NFMS process.

-Regarding data analyses and estimation, a NFMS shall:
+Regarding data analyses and estimation, a NFMS should be able to:

 Ensure that data analyses and estimation are led or supervised by experienced forest inventory biometricians who are familiar with the numerous analysis pitfalls in forest inventory data analyses.

-Strictly consider all statistical design elements of sampling design and plot design and follow generally accepted estimation procedures for point estimation and interval estimation: once the design elements are defined and fixed, there are commonly not many choices for the estimation design.
+Strictly consider all statistical elements of sampling design and plot design and follow generally accepted estimation procedures for point estimation and interval estimation: once the design elements are defined and fixed, there are commonly not many choices for the estimation design.

-Here, it must be observed that for the most commonly used sampling design, the systematic sampling, unbiased variance estimators for design based sampling do not exist (see also chapter 4.2.2 and Box 7.).
+Here, it must be observed that for the most commonly used sampling design, i.e., the systematic sampling, unbiased variance estimators for design based sampling do not exist (see also chapter 4.2.2 and Box 7.).
 However, the commonly used estimators tend to be conservative (that is, overestimate the variance).

-In the ideal case, the estimation design has been clarified and tested with test data prior to the data collection phase in order to make sure that no design element is employed in data collection for which a proper statistical estimation design is not available.
+In the ideal case, clarify and test the estimation design with test data prior to the data collection phase in order to ensure that no design element is employed in data collection for which a proper statistical estimation design is not available.

 Use ancillary data from other data sources when estimation can be made more precise by that, for example remote sensing data for stratification.
+NOT CLEAR

-If it is a repeated inventory, estimates of the components of change (ingrowth, growth, mortality and removals) should be computed.
+Compute estimates of the change of relevant variables (ingrowth, growth, mortality and removals) in case the inventory is a repeated one.

-Estimates shall be provided for the whole country (national level estimates) and for sub-national units of reference, as defined in the planning phase (see also Box 12).
+Provide estimates for the whole country (national level estimates) and for sub-national units of reference, as defined in the planning phase (see also Box 12).

-Identify appropriate software.
-If available the use of existing, tested forest inventory estimation software is recommended, since the opportunities to introduce errors in programming are significant.
+Identify and use appropriate software.
+If available, the use of existing, tested forest inventory estimation (and also standard, free and/or open source) software is recommended, since the opportunities to introduce errors in programming are significant.

-It is common that data inconsistencies and errors are detected during analyses that were not identified before during the explicit QA/QC process (see chapter 4.2.6).
-These errors, of course, need to be checked and adjusted as completely and correctly as possible.
+Check and correct inconsistencies and errors that can only be detected during analyses and that were not identified before the explicit QA/QC process (see chapter 4.2.6).

 Reporting

-Reporting is an extremely relevant step in the NFMS as it serves to communicate results and findings of the NFMS to the users and other interested groups.
-Reporting shall therefore follow the commonly accepted criteria of project reporting which does refer to credibility generated by completeness, consistency, transparency and understand-able/accessible presentation.
+Reporting is an extremely relevant step in the NFMS as it serves to communicate results and findings of the NFMS to the users (whether domestic or international) and other interested groups.
+Reporting shall therefore follow the commonly accepted criteria of project reporting which does refer to credibility generated by accuracy, completeness, consistency, comparability, transparency and understand-able/accessible presentation.